-The Company's financial instruments include cash and cash equivalents, marketable securities, interest and other receivables, reclamation deposits, trade and other payables, convertible note and other liabilities.
 The recorded amounts of cash and cash equivalents, interest and other receivables, trade and other payables and other liabilities approximate their respective fair values due to their short-term nature.
 Reclamation deposits and the convertible note approximate their carrying value due to the consistency of the credit risk of the Company since the initial recognition of these instruments.